datacommonsorg/data/scripts/un/sdg/README.md

 ### SDMX

 As reference, we provide an earlier version of the import scripts that utilized the UN API (which uses SDMX) in the `sdmx/` folder.
-Please note that these scripts may have errors and do not use the most up-to-date schema format, so should only be used as an illustration of the SDMX -> MCF mapping and should not actually be run.
+Please note that these scripts may have errors and do not use the most up-to-date schema format, so should only be used as an illustration of the SDMX -> MCF mapping and **should not actually be run**.

 As a quick overview:
 * `preprocess.py` downloads all the raw input CSVs to an `input/` folder as well as adds all dimensions and attributes to a `preprocessed/` folder.